portofportlandgis/open-data/README.md

 Port of Portland GIS data is updated every Monday at 5:00am PST (if the file has changed from the previous upload).
 Metadata for each dataset is provided below.

-If you're restricted to ArcGIS and need a Shapefile you can use the __JSON to Features__ tool in the Conversion Toolbox.
+If you're restricted to ArcGIS and need a Shapefile you can use the __JSON to Features__ tool in the Conversion Toolbox in ArcMap (or better, just convert it in QGIS).
 If you don't know what a Shapefile is... probably best to turn the other way and run.

 ## Data Disclaimer